-The ACS five-year estimates indicate that 7.78% of residents in Bucks County and 7.23% of residents in Montgomery County are veterans, compared to 8.4% of residents in the SLUHN service area, 8.66% in Pennsylvania, and 8.32% in the United States8.
+The ACS five-year estimates indicate that 8.4% of residents in the SLUHN service area are veterans, compared to 8.78% in Northampton County, 8.66% in Pennsylvania, and 8.32% in the United States8.
 0.7% of survey respondents identified that their primary source of medical insurance was Veteran's Administration.

 According to the Williams Institute at UCLA School of Law data, approximately 3.3% of Pennsylvania residents and 3.8% of New Jersey residents identify as Lesbian, Gay, Bisexual, or Transgender (LGBT)9.
-In 2018, the Pennsylvania Department of Health partnered with
+In 2018, the Pennsylvania Department of Health partnered with Bradbury-Sullivan LGBT Community Center to conduct a statewide Community Health Needs Assessment focused specifically on LGBT health needs10.